LouCairns/reading-notes/Read: 01 - Learning Markdown (Summary).md

 - **Markdown is everywhere.**
     Websites like Reddit and GitHub support Markdown, and lots of desktop and web-based applications support it.

-### What symbol will create a heading in Markdown?
+### 3 - What symbol will create a heading in Markdown?
 ***
+In order to create a heading you will use the '#' symbol

 Note entry ideas: